VirtCode/hypr-dynamic-cursors/README.md

 Note that if the cusor is currently *being* magnified, software cursors will be used, as hardware cursors have a hardware size limit.

-If you have any ideas to improve performance, don't hesitate to contribute!
+If you have any ideas to improve performance, let me know!

 ## development
 To work on this plugin, you can clone this repository and use the Makefile to build it.
 I suggest opening a nested Hyprland session, and loading the plugin there: